Medical treatment of benign prostatic hyperplasia

 INDICATIONS FOR THERAPY

-Medical treatment — The decision to medically treat benign prostatic hyperplasia (BPH) balances the severity of the patient's symptoms with potential side effects of therapy.
+Medical treatment — The decision to medically treat benign prostatic hyperplasia (BPH) balances the severity of the patient's symptoms with the potential side effects of therapy.
 Unless patients have developed bladder outlet obstruction, BPH only requires therapy if symptoms have a significant impact on a patient's quality of life .
 Symptoms typically appear slowly and progress gradually over a period of years.
 Even without therapy, many men will experience stabilization or improvement in symptoms over time .
 (See "Clinical manifestations and diagnostic evaluation of benign prostatic hyperplasia", section on 'Natural history'.)

 For patients that require treatment, it is reasonable to initiate a trial of medical therapy for BPH when the clinician is comfortable that presenting signs and symptoms are consistent with BPH.
 (See "Clinical manifestations and diagnostic evaluation of benign prostatic hyperplasia", section on 'Diagnostic approach'.)